Skip to main content

 What should we do if qualified housing owners do not file?

-Qualified Housing owners are obligated to file each year.
+Qualified housing owners are obligated to file each year.
 If they do not, the value should be changed appropriately with a Change of Appraisal Notice being sent.

 When should I update my Marshall & Swift books?